Marco Carta: Ti rincontrerò and the first successes

-The victory at the Festival di Sanremo and La forza mia
+The victory at the Sanremo Music Festival and La forza mia

 On 21 February 2009, he won the 59th Sanremo Festival in the category Artists with the song "La forza mia" written by Paolo Carta, the producer, songwriter and guitarist of Laura Pausini, winning 57.62% of the preference votes of the public On 20 February, he published and released his third album, La forza mia.
 Just four days after release, La forza mia wins platinum status with over 80 thousand copies sold. and debuted in third place in FIMI.
 Two weeks after release, the album moves from third to second position in the leader FIMI.
 His second single, "Dentro ad ogni brivido", was released in April 2009.
 On 16 May, Carta won the awards Man of the Year and Best No. 1 of the year, in TRL Awards 2009.
 The "Marco Carta Tour 2009", which started on 30 April, had a great success with the public, to the point that some dates were canceled for being overcrowded.
-That same year, Carta wins two Wind Music Award for discs of platinum albums achieved withTi rincontrerò and La forza mia, plus a special prize (RTL 102.5), the Sirmione Catullo 2009 prize as the revelation of the year, and then the Venice Music Awards 2009 as the best artist of the year.
+That same year, Carta wins two Wind Music Award for discs of platinum albums achieved with Ti rincontrerò and La forza mia, plus a special prize (RTL 102.5), the Sirmione Catullo 2009 prize as the revelation of the year, and then the Venice Music Awards 2009 as the best artist of the year.
 On 16 September, after 5 months, the summer tour ends and on 26 September, his song "Dentro ad ogni brivido" is voted as the most representative song of summer 2009 as the MTV Coca-Cola The Summer Song.